Organizers detail COVID-19 rules for Beijing Winter Olympics

 The IOC acknowledged “all parties feel for the athletes and the spectators from around the world.”

+Residents of the host country, however, should be able to attend the 109 medal events after spectators were barred from nearly all of the 339 events in Tokyo.

+“Tickets will be sold exclusively to spectators residing in China’s mainland, who meet the requirements of the COVID-19 countermeasures,” the Olympic body said, though details were not given.

-Guests of stakeholders such as sports bodies, sponsors and broadcasters will also be excluded.
+Guests of stakeholders such as sports bodies, sponsors and broadcasters will also be excluded again.

 Olympic organizers plan to operate a health security bubble — called a “closed-loop management system” — even for vaccinated people from Jan.
 23, almost two weeks before the Winter Games open Feb.
 4.